samcennis/CognosDashboardEmbeddedSampleAppSetup/README.md

 #### Add a Design Document to the database to define our query.

 Within the "dashboards" database view, select the "+" button by Design Document and click "New Doc".
-Copy and paste the contents of the dashboardsDesignDoc.json file (contained in this GitHub repository) into the text editor.
+Copy and paste the contents of the [dashboardsDesignDoc.json](/dashboardsDesignDoc.json) file into the text editor.
 Completely replace the JSON object that is pre-populated in the text editor.

 This Design Document defines a Cloudant mechanism called a "view" that allows our app to filter its query based on the "clientId" property of dashboards that are saved.
 This is how we can filter dashboards at the database level to return only appropriate dashboards to a particular user.
 This app will only display dashboards to a user based on the clientId of their Cognos Dashboard Embedded service.